FORM Swim Goggles Review

 The Form Swim Goggles App

-I used the Android app and here are some images to give you a flavour of both the display customisation screens and the post-workout analyses.
+I’ve used both the Android and iOS apps and here are some images to give you a flavour of both the display customisation screens and the post-workout analyses.
+These images are from when FORM were launched but the app is still very similar.

 I liked the app, though no doubt it will be frequently updated.
 So I won’t dwell on it too much here.